Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Top Intents

-Indicates the top-rated number of Intents used displayed in a horizontal bar chart, with a maximum of 6 Intents shown in the summary view and 25 in the detailed view.
+This displays the top-rated number of Intents in a horizontal bar chart.
+A maximum of 6 Intents are shown in the summary view, while 25 are shown in the detailed view.
 Whenever an Intent is matched, it is recorded in the analytics data.
 The data is then grouped by the matched Intent and sorted in descending order.

 Source table: